softindex/uikernel/docs/docs/validator.md

   .field('credit', Validators.float(30.5, null,
     'You can not take the credit is less than 30.5'
   ))
+   // Check if interests were in the set .field('interests', Validators.set.notNull(['ART', 'SPORT', 'ANIMALS', 'GAMES'], 'An incorrect interest'))
   // Check if user agrees with terms of use
   .field( 'agree', Validators.boolean.notNull(true, 'Select that you agree with the rules'))
   // Check if a number is odd